Peruzal/xamarin-forms-guide/docs/layouts/grid-layout.md

+description: The Grid is used to display views in rows and columns.
+The Grid rows and columns supports spacing.
+The Grid is a powerful control.

 # Grid Layout

 The Grid is used to display views in rows and columns.
 The Grid rows and columns supports spacing.
 The Grid is a powerful control.
 The control is not ideal for displaying tabular data, for that you should use the [**ListView**](/views/list-view) or the **TableView** control.